schalkventer/zusit/README.md

 # 🐼 Zustate

-**A client-first Zustand data abstraction that enforces opinionated/standardised structures, operations and conventions.**
+**A client-first Zustand data abstraction that enforces high-level, well-reasoned structures and conventions.**